Roaring Bitmaps: Implementation of an Optimized Software Library: Large In-Memory Dataset

 To validate our results on a large dataset, we generated 100~arrays of 10~million distinct integers in the range $[0,10^9)$ using the ClusterData distribution from Anh and Moffat~\cite{Anh:2010:ICU:1712666.1712668}.
 This distribution leaves relatively small gaps between successive integers, with occasional large gaps.
 As with our main experiments, all our source code and scripts are available online.
 We ran these experiments using the same hardware and software as in \S~\ref{sec:exp}---using a separate script that is included with our benchmarking software.

 In total, we generated one billion integers; thus our benchmarks could use gigabytes of memory (RAM).
-We excluded the hash-set implementation (\texttt{std::uns ordered_set}) from these tests because it failed to complete all of them without exceeding the memory available on our benchmarking machine.
+We excluded the hash-set implementation (\texttt{std::unordered_set}) from these tests because it failed to complete all of them without exceeding the memory available on our benchmarking machine.

 We present our comparison in Table~\ref{tab:bigresult}.
 Compared with our main experiments (on smaller datasets), the most obvious difference is that the membership queries are significantly worse for the run-length encoded schemes (EWAH, WAH and Concise), which is not surprising: that membership queries are resolved by scanning the data from the beginning of the set each time in these cases.
 To a lesser extent, Roaring also suffers from a worse performance for membership queries when compared to the bitset or to BitMagic.